Relocation of Cambridge City FC

 DSC_2985-copy.jpg

-KWA undertook a year long consultation with various bodies to finalise a scheme to relocate Cambridge City Football Club (CCFC) to the South Cambridgeshire village of Sawston.
+KWA led a year-long consultation to deliver a sensitive relocation scheme for Cambridge City Football Club (CCFC) to Sawston, South Cambridgeshire.

-The CCFC element includes a floodlit grass pitch, a main stadium, covered stands and a ticket office to comply with FA requirements for a 3,000 spectator capacity.
-It also incorporates a full sized floodlit 3G pitch with its own stand, security, access via an industrial estate, parking and cycle storage.
+The CCFC development features a floodlit grass pitch, main stadium with covered stands and ticket office (3,000 spectator capacity), and a full-sized floodlit 3G pitch with associated stand, parking, security, and cycle storage.

-The community element includes 3.4ha of land to be gifted to Sawston Parish Council for sport and recreation use with floodlights, shared access, dedicated parking and use of CCFC facilities for community changing and washroom usage.
+The community element provides 3.4ha of land gifted to Sawston Parish Council for sports and recreation, with floodlighting, shared access, dedicated parking, and access to CCFC changing and washroom facilities.